Home / Use Cases / Professions / Social Workers

 Caseload turnover means a growing number of people with grievances

-Unlike a doctor who might have one difficult patient, social workers handle dozens of cases involving people in destabilized situations.
-Each closed case is another person who knows your name and might look you up years later.
-The exposure compounds with every year in the field.
+Social workers handle dozens of cases involving people in crisis each year.
+Every closed case is another person who knows your name and might look you up later.
+Exposure compounds with every year in the field.

-See which broker sites publish your home address and family information.
+See which sites publish your home address and family information.

 From discovery to ongoing protection